scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 We developed a [quiz](https://github.com/MooersLab/voice-in-basics-quiz) to improve recall of the voice commands.
 These quizzes are interactive and can be run in the terminal or in Jupyter notebooks {ref}`fig:quiz`.
-The latter can store a record of one's performance on a quiz.
+The latter can store a record of your performance on a quiz.

 :::{figure} ./images/runningQuiz.png
 :label: fig:quiz